-Thanks to the coronavirus pandemic, WHO has deemed washing hands as one of the standard precautionary steps!
-But have you wondered by washing hands is important?
-How does it help?
+Thanks to the coronavirus pandemic, WHO deemed washing hands as one of the standard precautionary steps!
+While we are still quite far away from the pandemic ending, have you ever wondered how washing hands can help curb the spread of the virus or any infection?

-Fact: Did you know that washing hands can prevent about 30% of diarrhoea-related sicknesses and about 20% of respiratory infections?
+Fact: Washing hands can prevent about 30% of diarrhoea-related sicknesses and about 20% of respiratory infections?

 The Science Behind Washing Hands

 Washing hands definitely plays a key role in the battle against COVID-19.
 Many diseases and conditions are spread by not washing hands with soap and clean water.
 If one does not wash hands properly, the germs get onto hands and may spread while shaking hands, touching other objects, sneezing and coughing.
 Washing your hands properly reduces these risks and stops viruses such as the coronavirus from spreading.

 According to Centers for Disease Control & Prevention (CDC), Washing Hands prevents from infection because: